Salem Township concerns over a new Bitcoin mining facility to be built near power plant

 Phase 1 includes a 180-megawatt Bitcoin mining facility and data centers powered directly by Susquehanna two nuclear units.

-“Amazon, Google, all those cloud computing applications..those are the potential clients, customers that we will have in the data center buildings.
-On the coin mining side, there will be computers again located in those buildings and those computers will run computations that will trigger and generate the issuance of coins,” explained Dustin Wertheimer, VP and Division CFO Talen Cumulus and Susquehanna Date Center.
+“Amazon, Google, all those cloud computing applications… Those are the potential clients, customers that we will have in the data center buildings.
+On the coin mining side, there will be computers again located in those buildings and those computers will run computations that will trigger and generate the issuance of coins,” explained Dustin Wertheimer, VP and Division CFO Talen Cumulus and Susquehanna Data Center.

 Bitcoin uses encryption techniques to control the creation of monetary units and to verify the transfer of funds – that process is called Bitcoin mining and it’s done on very sophisticated computers.